 Try an Indigo Pearl, an amazing mix of rum, cointreau, blue curacao and frangelico all topped off with pineapple juice.

 Enjoy a treatment in the Nest, a luxurious spa suite suspended midair by a flying bridge, allowing guests to get up close and personal to nature.

-- Stay 7 pay 5 Please contact us for further details.
+- Stay 7 pay 5 nights and save up to £150 per person.
+From £959 per person.
+Departing on selected dates in May15.
+Please contact us for further details.